Randomization Tests to Assess Covariate Balance When Designing and Analyzing Matched Datasets: The Design Stage: Determining Plausible Experimental Designs for Matched Datasets

-Here we outline a randomization test for the hypothesis that $H_0: \mathbf{W} \sim P^*(\mathbf{W} | \mathbf{X})$ in a matched dataset, which will serve as the basis for our graphical diagnostic in Section \ref{ss:graphicalDiagnostic}.
-We use the notation $P^*(\mathbf{W} | \mathbf{X})$ to denote that this is a distribution posited by the researcher, rather than the \textit{true} distribution of treatment assignment, which is never known in an observational study. \\
+Here we outline a randomization test for the hypothesis that $H_0: \mathbf{W} \sim P^*(\mathbf{W} | \mathbf{X})$ in a matched dataset.
+We use the notation $P^*(\mathbf{W} | \mathbf{X})$ to denote that this is a distribution posited by the researcher, rather than the \textit{true} distribution of treatment assignment, which is never known in an observational study.
+The intuition behind our test is that it computes the distribution of balance we would expect if we conducted a randomized experiment on the data at hand using $P^*(\mathbf{W} | \mathbf{X})$ as the assignment mechanism.
+If the observed balance is substantially within the distribution of balance we would expect from a particular experimental design, then we do not find evidence against assuming that design.
+The test is as follows. \\

 \fbox{ \parbox{\textwidth}{ \textbf{$\alpha$-level Randomization Test for $H_0: \mathbf{W} \sim P^*(\mathbf{W} | \mathbf{X})$ in a Matched Dataset} \begin{enumerate} \itemsep{0em} \item Specify an assignment mechanism $P^*(\mathbf{W} | \mathbf{X})$, which defines $H_0$. \item Define a test statistic $t(\mathbf{W}, \mathbf{X})$, which measures covariate balance. \item Generate random draws $\mathbf{w}^{(1)},\dots,\mathbf{w}^{(M)} \sim P^*(\mathbf{W} | \mathbf{X})$, where $M$ is reasonably large (e.g., 1,000) to approximate the randomization distribution. \item Compute the randomization distribution of covariate balance: